CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

     Menubar:
       - [ ] Implement CLEAR + SAVE GLOBAL STATE+ OPEN GLOBAL STATE (drag n drop & open button should call same function)
       - [ ] About + Manual (could redirect to sphinx doc)
-    Toolbar:
-      - [x] Add checkbox “preserve axis” (= preserve zoom) Peaks Table:
+    Peaks Table:
       - [ ] Add missing columns for some Peak Models
       - [ ] Add background parameters (in table or elsewhere in GUI)
       - [ ] Add expressions
-      - [ ] Connect min + max to setMinimum/setMaximum/setRange + showToast alert
+      - [x] User Warning for incorrect bounds
+    Toolbar:
+      - [x] Add checkbox “preserve axis” (= preserve zoom)
     2DMap:
       - [x] Implement Min/Max (replace with a DoubleRangedSlider ?)
       - [x] Add Label choice and plot update
-      - [ ] Add a button to copy 2D Map in clipboard ? (add mpl toolbar ?)

 TODO Fixes:
     - [ ] maps2d_plot.py not following MVC pattern, it should only contain view code
     - [ ] Manage callbacks when no files have been loaded (allow saving model, placing points, and baseline without loading spectra)
-    - [x] Spectrum list is disordered compared to the map.
-When browsing through the spectra in the list, it should traverse the map from top to bottom and left to right.
     - [ ] Normalization is messing with baseline/peaks_points and maybe more (for e.g. when applying normalization to a spectrum with a baseline, the baseline points are not normalized)
     - [ ] Baseline_points, empty Y if attached ?
+    - [ ] Toast bar is not visually moving when on_motion is constantly called (may be a pyqttoast issue), to test click fast on the plot while pan/zoom is active
     - [x] Icons color dont follow theme
-    - [ ] Toast bar is not visually moving when on_motion is constantly called (may be a pyqttoast issue), to test click fast on the plot while pan/zoom is active
+    - [x] Spectrum list is disordered compared to the map.
+When browsing through the spectra in the list, it should traverse the map from top to bottom and left to right.

 TODO Opti:
     - [ ] MULTIPROC BASELINE via apply_model ?